When it comes to how you manage social media accounts, we all wish we could be given the gift of time.

 Check your performance

-When it comes to social media, it’s important to remember that your job isn’t finished just because your content has gone live.
+When it comes to social media marketing, it’s important to remember that your job isn’t finished just because your content has gone live.
 It’s crucial to regularly assess your content performance in order to uncover which posts are the most attention grabbing for your audience.
 Once you are able to identify this, you can schedule more of the most effective content, and escape the frustration of poor performing content.

 Make the most of user generated content